PRESENTATION GUIDELINES

 -

-The presentations should be easily read at a distance of 1.5 meters with a minimum font of 24 points on each slide.
+The presentations should be easily read at a distance of approximately 3 feet (1 meter) with a minimum font of 24 points on each slide.

 Poster Presentations

-Each poster will be presented by the presenting author at one of the two poster presentation days at the Conference, and the schedule is listed below.
+Each poster will be presented by the presenting author at one of the two poster sessions days at the Conference, and the schedule is listed below.
 Please note that all posters will be up for both days for attendee viewing.
-Push pins will be provided for hanging the posters.

 | Thursday, April 30 | Odd-numbered posters presented |